wkumari/draft-perkins-intarea-multicast-ieee802/README.md

-Perkins, et al.         Expires January 29, 2017                [Page 6]
+Perkins, et al.          Expires March 18, 2017                 [Page 6]

-Internet-Draft      Multicast Over IEEE 802 Wireless           July 2016
+Internet-Draft      Multicast Over IEEE 802 Wireless      September 2016

       resolved in the ARP request packet is used by a non-AP STA